OrdinaryMagician/undeath_m/README.md

 **Starting Weapons:**

- - **N/A:** They don't particularly see any usefulness in weaponry, so all you'll have as a fallback is raw hand-to-hand combat.
+ - **N/A:** Since their spells are useful enough, they don't see any usefulness in bringing weapons along.
+You'll have to find some in the field that strike their fancy.

 **Starting Spells:**